ONSdigital/dp-data-tools/load-test/cantabular/autocannon-go-2/INSTRUCTIONS.md

 The derived code is tunned to make sufficient requests to the Cantabular load balancer endpoint for enough time to see close to 100% CPU usage that will cause the ASG to add more servers to its ASG.

-The new code cyles through a list of codebokk endpoints to get the Cantabular servers to load all of the data from the databases into memory to achieve maximum utilisation / performance from the Cantabular servers as advised by Sensible code.
+The new code cyles through a list of codebook endpoints to get the Cantabular servers to load all of the data from the databases into memory to achieve maximum utilisation / performance from the Cantabular servers as advised by Sensible code.

 ## Pre-requsites

+First INFORM your team and anyone else affected by these load tests that they will be taking place !

 The Cantabular servers will need to have the ansible code loading up the following list of files (in file ansible/inventories/staging/group_vars/all):